xenanetworks/tdl-xoa-python-script-library/access_created_streams/access_created_streams.md

-# XOA Script Documentation - Packet Capture
+# XOA Script Documentation - Synchronize Created Streams to Script

 This script will help you access the streams that are created on the port already.